games647/FastLogin/README.md

 latest changes from the Source-Code in preparation for the following release.
 This means they could contain new features, bug fixes and other changes since the last release.

-Nevertheless builds are only tested using a small set of automated and a few manual tests.
-Therefore they **could** contain new bugs and are likely to be less stable than released versions.
+They **could** contain new bugs and are likely to be less stable than released versions.

-https://ci.codemc.org/job/Games647/job/FastLogin/changes
+Specific builds can be grabbed by clicking on the build number on the left side or by clicking on status to retrieve the latest build. https://ci.codemc.org/job/Games647/job/FastLogin/changes

 ***